lamastex/scalable-data-science/gb/dbcArchive.md

 # databricks archive files for the course

-Follow these steps to get all the course notebooks into your community edition at once.
+Follow these steps to get all the course notebooks into your free [databricks community edition](https://community.cloud.databricks.com/login.html) at once ([FAQ on databricks community edition](https://databricks.com/product/faq/community-edition)).

 This is very useful after the notes have been updated to your questions.